BiNoMaP: Learning Category-Level Bimanual Non-Prehensile Manipulation Primitives: Methodology

-\textbf{Bimanual Setting and Skill Categorization.} We target learning bimanual non-prehensile manipulation directly from human demonstrations without reinforcement learning, thereby bypassing limitations of RL such as slow convergence, training instability, and sim-to-real accuracy loss.
+We target learning bimanual non-prehensile skills directly from human demonstrations without reinforcement learning, thereby bypassing limitations of RL such as slow convergence, training instability, and sim-to-real gap.
 Let the robot be equipped with two arms, denoted as $\mathcal{A}=\{ \mathcal{A}^L, \mathcal{A}^R \}$.
 We do not assume access to environmental constraints beyond manipulated objects themselves.
 Under this setup, we consider three major categories of non-prehensile skills: \textit{(1) single-arm skills with handedness} — tasks executable with one arm but requiring left/right preference, e.g., pushing, poking; \textit{(2) one arm manipulates, one stabilizes} — asymmetric cooperation, e.g., pivoting, occluded grasping. \textit{(3) dual-arm cooperative motion} — simultaneous symmetric/asymmetric motion of both arms, e.g., wrapping, carrying.